Edward Nicolls: Early life

 Edward Nicolls was born in 1779 in Coleraine, Ireland, the son of Jonathan Nicolls and Anna Cuppage.
 Jonathan Nicolls (died 1818) was for a time controller of excise for Coleraine.
 Anna Cuppage (1757?–1845) was a daughter of the Reverend Burke Cuppage, rector of Coleraine, a close kinsman and friend of Edmund Burke.
 Anna had an older brother William Cuppage (1756–1832), who had an appointment secured for him at the Royal Military Academy, Woolwich by Edmund Burke.
 William was later a lieutenant general of the Royal Artillery and a neighbour of Edward Nicolls in Woolwich.

 Edward was the oldest of six siblings, and some of his brothers had distinguished military careers as well, including Lieutenant Colonel William Burke Nicolls (1780–1844) of the British Army's 2nd West India Regiment, and Commander Jonathan Frederick Nicolls (1782–1845) of the Royal Navy.
 All five of Edward Nicolls's brothers and both of his sons died in or as the result of public service.
-Nicolls was educated at a grammar school in Coleraine and for two years at Royal Park Academy near Greenwich prior to entering the Marines on 24 March 1795; this was the extent of his formal education.
+Nicolls was educated at a grammar school in Coleraine and for two years at Royal Park Academy near Greenwich prior to entering the Marines on 24 March 1795; (Note: Promotions: 2nd Lieut.
+24 Mar 95, Lieut.
+27 Jan 96, Captain.
+25 Jul 05, Major.
+8 Aug 10, Lieut.
+Colonel.
+12 Aug 19, Colonel.
+10 Jan 37, Major.
+General.
+9 Nov 46, Lieut.
+General.
+20 Jun 54, General.
+28 Nov 55.) this was the extent of his formal education.
 He was not yet 16 years old when he received his commission as a second lieutenant in His Majesty's Marine Forces, in 1795, and he was promoted to first lieutenant on 27 January 1796.